holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ### Pyodide

-Currently the best supported mechanism for installing packages in Pyodide is `micropip` which can be imported within the Pyodide runtime.
+Currently the best supported mechanism for installing packages in Pyodide is `micropip`, which can be imported within the Pyodide runtime.
 Once imported simple use `micropip.install`:

 ```python
 import micropip